Stephen-Seo/SimpleArchiver/file_format.md

            absolute links are preferred.
     2. The second byte.
         1. Currently unused.
-2. 2 bytes is 16-bit unsigned integer "link target absolute path" in big-endian.
+2. 2 bytes 16-bit unsigned integer "link name" in big-endian.
 This does not include the NULL at the end of the string.
+Must not be zero.
-3. X bytes of link-target-absolute-path (length defined by previous value).
+3. X bytes of link-name (length defined by previous value).
 Is a NULL-terminated string.
+4. 2 bytes is 16-bit unsigned integer "link target absolute path" in big-endian.
+This does not include the NULL at the end of the string.
+5. X bytes of link-target-absolute-path (length defined by previous value).
+   Is a NULL-terminated string.
 If the previous "size" value is 0, then this entry does not exist and should be skipped.
-4. 2 bytes is 16-bit unsigned integer "link target relative path" in big-endian.
+6. 2 bytes is 16-bit unsigned integer "link target relative path" in big-endian.
 This does not include the NULL at the end of the string.
-5. X bytes of link-target-relative-path (length defined by previous value).
+7. X bytes of link-target-relative-path (length defined by previous value).
    Is a NULL-terminated string.
 If the previous "size" value is 0, then this entry does not exist and should be skipped.